Stationary scattering theory on mainifolds, I: Generators of radial translations

 Hence we are done. \end{proof} \begin{remark} We can also prove that, if the gradient vector field $\omega$ is both forward and backward complete, then the equality holds in \eqref{eq:12.6.4.3.31}, and hence also in \eqref{eq:150911440}.
 In fact we can prove this by using, instead of \eqref{eq:12.6.4.3.29}, an alternative expression

-holding true if $T(t)$ is unitary.
-As we can see in the proof, the gap of the two quantities on the both sides of \eqref{eq:12.6.4.3.31} is given by
+holding true in this case.
+As we can see in the proof the gap between the left- and right-hand side quantities of \eqref{eq:12.6.4.3.31} is given by

 Assuming only forward completeness on $\omega$ it does not vanish in general.
-Actually the gap \eqref{eq:15.2.8.15.38} corresponds formally to a ``boundary contribution'' appearing from integrations by parts.
+Actually the gap \eqref{eq:15.2.8.15.38} corresponds formally to a `boundary contribution' appearing from integrations by parts.
 In cases where somehow we can realize a smooth boundary $\partial M$ of $M$, such as the open half-space of the Euclidean space, indeed we can explicitly compute the gap \eqref{eq:15.2.8.15.38}, and it is the square of a weighted $L^2$-norm of the normal derivative of $\psi$ on $\partial M$.
+See \cite[Proposition 6.2]{BGS} for a concrete very similar computation.
 Of course, the weight vanishes if $\omega$ is both forward and backward complete, i.e.\ parallel to this boundary. \end{remark}